dannychayadi/dannychayadi/README.md

-:computer:I'm currently working on my own project.
+:computer:I'm currently working on my own projects.

 I'm about moving to Singapore.